borerjason/connect-four/README.md

 ## App Design:

 1. App
-    Summary: Renders header and board on start.
+  - Summmary: Renders header and board components on start.

 2. Header
-  - Summary: Renders who's turn it is, who the winner is, OR if want to start new game
+  - Summary: Renders who's turn it is, who the winner is, and if user wants to start a new game.
+  - Props:
+    - current player
+    - isWinner
+    - reset board (fcn)

+3. Board
+   - Summary: Renders board slots
    - State:
-    - who's turn (number and color)
-    - isWinner?
-    - activeGame? (or should is winner be fine)
-3. Board
+     - Board array
-   Summary: Renders slots

 4. Slot
-   Summary: Displays color or play
-   - State
-     Who's turn (determine what color to play)
+   - Summary: Validates move, renders color in slot and updates slot value in board.
-   - Methods
+   - Props:
-     - Validate move
+     - current player
-     - Check for winner
+     - isWinner
+     - slot id
-     - Update active player
+     - Update board (fcn)